Sayers, Allport & Potter: Products

 In 1902 the company began marketing this poison, which was, where laid, spectacularly successful against the rabbit pest.
 In 1906 the company purchased the recipe and manufacturing rights for "Rabbo", a similar product, from G. McGirr of Parkes, New South Wales.

 An active ingredient of "S.A.P." was phosphorus, and was quickly suspected of starting grass fires, such that competing products such as "Vernox" were soon being marketed as being safer in this respect, though "Vernox" and others such as "Deathtrail" and "Grim" all contained free phosphorus, in perhaps different concentrations.
-The advantage of phosphorus as a poison is that, in dry weather and if not strewn as clumps, it has degraded to innocuous phosphoric acid within a week and harmless to stock.
+The advantage of phosphorus as a poison is that, in dry weather and if not strewn as clumps, it degrades to innocuous phosphoric acid within a week and is harmless to stock.